Toddler Community | 16 - 33 months

 Here is a typical day:

-- Arrival: Children arrive for the school day between 8:35 and 8:45.
-(Children can attend early morning care beginning at 7:00).
+Arrival: Children arrive for the school day between 8:35 and 8:45.
+Before Care begins at 7:00a.m.
 They start their day by hanging up their coats, putting on their indoor shoes, and greeting their teachers and friends.

-Practical Life: Children delight in doing activities from everyday life that are scaled down to toddler size.
-Examples include peeling and slicing bananas for snacks, scrubbing tables, flower arranging, and practicing zippers.
+- Practical Life: Children delight in doing activities from everyday life that are scled down to toddler size.
+Examples include peeling and slicing bananas for snacks, washing dishes, flower arranging, and practicing zippers.

-- Toileting: Using the toilet is part of the routine throughout the day.
-To facilitate toilet learning, all children wear underwear (no diapers/pull-ups).
+Toileting: Using the toilet is part of the routine throughout the day.
+To facilitate toilet learning, all children wear training underwear (no diapers/pull-ups).